albertllousas/functional-domain-driven-design/README.md

 As we already said, domain events are important things that happened in our domain, in order to simplify our design we have decided to create a type that will create only the important ones, the ones that will be published to other BCs.
-**In an improved design, we could generate the events in each transition implicitly and keep them as a property in the aggregate or use the state monad.**
+**In an improved design, we could generate the events in each transition implicitly and keep them as a property in the aggregate or be more functional and use for example the state monad.**

 And finally, let's chain everything to create our application service (a.k.a business workflow):
 ```kotlin